 A complainant/student can submit online arbitration application at the link below:

 5.5.4 Once complainant/student has submitted their arbitration application online, they should forward Resolution Institute invoice or payment link to email@example.com for payment of arbitration application fees.
-However, if complainant/student have paid the charges, they can get the paid fees reimbursed from CIM by providing an application for refund with bank account details.
-All paid arbitration fees will be refunded within 7 days.
+However, if complainant/student have paid the charges, they can get the paid fees reimbursed from CIM by providing an application for refund with the bank account details.
+All paid arbitration fees are refunded within 7 days.

 The other options available to students include: